 Ch.
 1: What is a Resume?

-Here, we'll be covering what a resume is, their purpose, why you need one in your job search, and how they differ from C.V.s.
-Use this guide to craft a professional document that will highlight your accomplishments, speak to your style, and make a great impression on your prospective employers.
+Here, we'll be covering what a resumé is, their purpose, why you need one in your healthcare job search, and how they differ from C.V.s.
+Use this guide to craft a professional document that not only highlights your accomplishments, but speaks to your style and makes a great impression on your prospective healthcare employers.

 What is a Resume?

-A resume is a brief, skimmable document, usually saved in .doc or .pdf formats, summarizing and communicating your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
-It's recommended that a resume be 1-page long, but they can be 2, and even 3, pages when warranted.
-However, it's advisable not to go over 1-pg unless absolutely necessary.
+A resumé is a brief, skimmable document — usually saved in .doc or .pdf formats — that summarizes and communicates your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
+It's recommended that a resumé be one page long, but they can be two to three pages, when warranted.
+However, it's advisable not to go over one page, unless absolutely necessary.

-Treat the space on your resume as valuable and only include experiences, qualifications, and accomplishments that are relevant to the position you're interested in.
-You should think of your resume as a marketing tool; it should portray career and life highlights to sell specific skills to your prospective employer.
-Not to get ahead of ourselves, we'll break down this concept later in the guide and analyze exactly what makes a good resume.
+Treat the space on your resumé as valuable property, and only include experiences, qualifications, and accomplishments that are relevant to the position you're interested in.
+You should think of your resumé as a marketing tool; it should portray healthcare and hospital career highlights — as well as life highlights — that sell specific skills to your prospective employer.
+We'll break down this concept a little later in the guide as we analyze exactly what makes a good resumé.

 What is the Purpose of a Resume?

-Recruiters and human resource professionals receive hundreds, if not thousands, of resumes for each position they post, so it is imperative that you create a concise and persuasive resume that will catch the attention of those doing the hiring.
+Keep in in mind that recruiters and human resource professionals receive hundreds, if not thousands, of resumes for each position they post, so it’s imperative that you create a concise and persuasive resumé that will catch the attention of those doing the hiring.

-It is important to build a resume that caters specifically to the position or industry that you're interested in.
-You will have little success if you make a blanket resume for many different jobs.
+When showing that you’d be a great fit for your particular healthcare or hospital job, it’s important that you build a resumé that caters specifically to the position or industry that you're interested in.
+In essence, you will have little success if you make a blanket resumé for many different job positions.

 Why Do I Need a Resume?

-If you want to enter the professional world, a resume is not a suggestion, it's mandatory.
-Many people think they can simply fill out applications without a resume, but this practice does a serious disservice to the job seeker; it fails to showcase skills, it fails to set the applicant apart, and it fails to add any personalization to the application.
+If you want to enter the professional healthcare world, a resumé is not a suggestion — it's mandatory.
+Many people think they can simply fill out applications without a resumé, but this practice does a serious disservice to the job seeker; it fails to showcase skills, it fails to set the applicant apart, and it fails to add any personalization to the application.